p2/OAuth2/README.md

 Installation
 ------------

-You can use use git or CocoaPods to install the framework.
+You can use git or CocoaPods to install the framework.

 #### CocoaPods